go-faster/oteldb/dev/local/ch-bench/README.md

 # ch-bench

-This docker compose project will run a [prometheus-benchmark](https://github.com/VictoriaMetrics/prometheus-benchmark) composed as a single binary (see ./cmd/prombench) against single instance of oteldb.
+This docker compose project will run a [prometheus-benchmark](https://github.com/VictoriaMetrics/prometheus-benchmark) composed as a single binary (see ./cmd/promrw bench) against single instance of oteldb.

 The `probmench` runs `node_exporter` and `vmagent`, acting as a dynamic configuration source for `vmagent` scrape targets and a caching proxy before `node_exporter`.